 179.49 change as shown

-controlled access phase (CAP): A time period during which the hybrid coordinator (HC) maintains control of the medium.
+controlled access phase (CAP): A time period during which the hybrid coordinator (HC) maintains control of the medium using the hybrid coordination function (HCF) controlled channel access (HCCA) procedure.
 It might span multiple consecutive transmission opportunities (TXOPs) and can contain polled TXOPs.

 186.27 change as shown

-hybrid coordination function (HCF): A coordination function that combines and enhances aspects of the contention based and contention free access methods to provide quality-of-service (QoS) stations (STAs) with prioritized and parameterized QoS access to the wireless medium (WM), while continuing to support non-QoS STAs for best-effort transfer.
-The HCF includes the functionality provided by both enhanced distributed channel access (EDCA) and HCF controlled channel access (HCCA).
+hybrid coordination function (HCF): A coordination function that provides contention free access to provide quality-of-service (QoS) stations (STAs) with prioritized and parameterized QoS access to the wireless medium (WM), while continuing to support non-QoS STAs for best-effort transfer.
+The HCF is based on the functionality provided by HCF controlled channel access (HCCA).

 186.39 change as shown

-hybrid coordinator (HC): A type of coordinator, defined as part of the quality-of-service (QoS) facility, that implements the frame exchange sequences and medium access control (MAC) service data unit (MSDU) handling rules defined by the hybrid coordination function (HCF).
+hybrid coordinator (HC): A type of coordinator, defined as part of the quality-of-service (QoS) facility, that implements the frame exchange sequences and medium access control (MAC) service data unit (MSDU) handling rules defined by the hybrid coordination function (HCF) controlled channel access (HCCA).

 6.3.25 TS management interface